 Three levels in each of the three areas are available in spring and fall semester: Speaking and Understanding, Reading Comprehension, and Academic Writing.
 Academic Writing has an additional level course offered for graduate students.

 Language in Context, a complimentary seminar, is required of all first time degree-seeking Intensive English students above Level 1.

 All classes follow the University schedule and meet four hours per week in class each semester (16 weeks).
-Students can utilize the Writing Center and the English for the Foreign-Born (EFB) service, which may be one-on-one instruction provided by or associated with the University free of charge to the students.
+Students can utilize the Writing Center and the English as a Second Language (ESL) service, which may be one-on-one instruction provided by or associated with the University free of charge to the students.
 A full-time student typically takes four or five courses and receives 16-18 hours of instruction for 12 hours of credit.
 In addition, students have full access to other University services and facilities,such as the health center, computer labs, libraries, and athletic events/facilities, free of charge.

 The 200-level courses (IE 202, IE 203, and IE 204) are recognized as general electives applicable toward the undergraduate degree programs at Washburn for non-native English speaking students.

 IE 091 / 092 Language in Context Seminar (0-2 hrs)